 Arguments for the Uncoupled

 In America, the single life is seen as a sad, anti-social and temporary state, lasting only long enough for us to find the right partner with whom to strike up a loving relationship.
-In his book Single, Michael Cobb rallies to the defense of single people and goes on the attack against the dominion of coupledom.
+In a new book, Michael Cobb rallies to the defense of single people and goes on the attack against the dominion of coupledom.
 He detects a "wound" at the base of romantic relationship and writes that our negative attitude towards singles is toxic to both our culture and our relationships.
-Cobb joins Doug to make his case for the single life.
-(Rebroadcast)
+Cobb joins Doug on Monday to make his case for the single life.

 Michael Cobb is Professor of English at the University of Toronto.
 His new book is called Single: Arguments for the Uncoupled.
 He's also the author of God Hates Fags: The Rhetorics of Religious Violence.